Music Admission Timeline

 (issued beginning March 21)

 Priority Rankings are conducted by the faculty at the conclusion of the live audition season.
 Applicants that wish to have the highest probability of receiving an enhancement award or graduate assistantship are encouraged to have all application materials fully submitted and the audition completed by March 1 for primary award consideration.
 Awards and assistantships are issued beginning March 21 and can continue through to the deposit deadline (April 15 graduates; May 1 undergraduates).
 Enhancement awards range in value, are specific to undergraduate applicants, and are offered in addition to any previously issued scholarships such as the Lead with Music Scholarship.
-Enhancement awards are determined by faculty committe based on academic merit, audition and interview results, as well as financial need.
+Enhancement awards are determined by faculty committee based on academic merit, audition and interview results, as well as financial need.

 Phase 4: Decisions and Enrollment